 The term “creative office space” is easily thrown around.
 So, what is creative office space?
-By definition, a creative office space is any office that falls outside of a traditional office layout (plenty of private offices on the perimeter and cubicles).
+By definition, a creative office space is any office that falls outside of a traditional layout (plenty of private offices on the perimeter and cubicles).
 It is a thoughtfully designed space that invokes creativity, flexibility, and collaboration.

 What is creative office space?
 Here are 3 key characteristics:

 Creative office spaces are built with a more open floor plan and fewer private offices.
 The open area utilizes bench style seating or has modern office furniture such as standing desks.
 It typically has polished concrete or wood type flooring throughout.
 Other creative office design features include open kitchen, exposed ceiling, and upgraded lighting.

 The modern workforce has transitioned from static to mobile.
 The rise of millennials and generation Z in the workplace has encouraged employers to have more flexible layouts.
 You will find that in creative offices there are moveable walls that can be expanded or contracted, rooms that can serve as team meeting areas or lounges, and reception areas that can turn into a bar/happy hour area.
 Creative office also evokes a feeling of comfort and ease that makes people want to come to the office.

 The modern workplace takes wellness more into consideration than traditional spaces.
 In a creative space, there is access to more natural light since the space is more open.
 Architects are designing plans that combine indoor and outdoor spaces.
 Examples of these are garage roll up doors to extend the office into an outdoor patio, a living wall with succulents in the reception area, rooftop decks, grass lawn areas with plenty of seating and work tables.

 In addition to having a great place to work, another important purpose of leasing creative office space is to recruit and retain talent.
 With this competitive work environment, the war for talent is fierce and the best and brightest want to work in creative spaces.